 An activated UNI is required to upload your ID photo.

-Note: List will be updated on an on-going basis.
+Please Note: List of participating Organizations will be updated on an on-going basis.

 Frequently Asked Questions

 The Fall 2019 term begins on Wednesday, September 4, 2019.
 Students are also encouraged to review Academic Calendar for additional important dates.

 Please note, Teachers College operates independently of Columbia University; therefore, our academic calendar and fee schedule may differ.

 The myTC Portal is your one-stop shop for accessing services at TC.
 To access the portal, students must have an activated UNI, which is the primary account for Columbia University Students.
 To activate your UNI, visit http://uni.columbia.edu/.

 *TC Students should be utilizing their University-affiliated Gmail account for all official course/administrative correspondences for confidentiality and privacy purposes.